software-mansion/cairo-annotations/README.md

 # Cairo Annotations

 The `cairo-annotations` crate provides tools tailored for working with annotations in the Cairo language.
-These
-annotations are part of the Sierra Debug Information format and serve to enrich the code by detailing information.
+These annotations are part of the Sierra Debug Information format and serve to enrich the code by detailing information.

 > 📝 **Note**
->
-> Although this crate is primarily utilized by projects like `cairo-coverage`, `cairo-profiler`, and `starknet-foundry`,
+> Although this crate is primarily used by projects like `cairo-coverage`, `cairo-profiler`, and `starknet-foundry`,
 > it is also fully capable of functioning as a standalone library to work with Sierra Debug Information annotations.

 ## Features of Cairo Annotations

 ### Structured Annotations

 `cairo-annotations` offers a structured representation, allowing for more ergonomic manipulation of annotations.
-Some
-key features include:
+Some key features include:

 - **Coverage Annotations**: Track locations in the Cairo code that correspond to specific Sierra statements.
 - **Profiler Annotations**: Provide mappings from Sierra statements to fully qualified Cairo paths, detailing which functions in the Cairo code triggered them.

 All annotations implement the `TryFromDebugInfo` trait, enabling their extraction from Sierra debug information.
-Here's
-a simple example:
+Here's a simple example:

 ```rust